2025 Program

 In 2025 the Vocal Division’s major prize will be The Friends of State Opera SA Dawn Wallace Award.
 The Friends of State Opera SA have sponsored this award since 1982.
 Dawn Wallace was Secretary of the Friends of the State Opera for 23 years and a great supporter of classical singers of all ages.

-This year’s Dawn Wallace Award Final will be held on Sunday 8 June at Clayton Wesley Uniting Church.
+This year’s Dawn Wallace Award Final will be held from 2:30pm on Sunday 8 June at Clayton Wesley Uniting Church.

 We are incredibly grateful to The Friends of State Opera SA for their continued support of the Vocal Division and young/emerging singers.